lluppesms/azdo.cicd.course/Labs/lab4/lab4.md

         - team2/*

     pool:
-      name: default                # if using custom build agent
-      # vmImage: 'ubuntu-latest'   # if using Microsoft-hosted agents
+      name: desktop   # using custom build agent - or - vmImage: 'ubuntu-latest'  # if using Microsoft-hosted agent

     steps:
     - script: echo Hello, world!